aaronsethroberson/manage-accounts/README.md

 </p>

 <h1>Creating Users, Group Policy, and Managing Accounts in Azure </h1>
-This tutorial will show how to configure Remote Desktop for non-administrative users, automate user creation with PowerShell, and manage Group Policy settings. <br />
+This tutorial will demonstrate how to configure Remote Desktop for non-administrative users, automate user creation using PowerShell, and manage Group Policy settings. <br />

 <h2>Environments and Technologies Used</h2>